-5 Click LPR Printer Selection and Change in that order.
+5 Click Change in LPR Printer Selection.

 6 Enter the IP address and service name of the printer you are using.
-When specifying the queue, use the BRN\XXXXXX\P1\AT.
+When specifying the queue, use the BRN_XXXXXX_P1_AT.
 XXXXXX are the last six digits of the Ethernet address.

-- Printing the print settings page will allow you to confirm the TCP/IP address.
-To print the print settings page, refer to the Quick Setup Guide. - If you do not specify the appropriate queue name, the printer will not print correctly.
+- Printing the printer settings page will allow you to confirm the TCP/IP address.
+To print the printer settings page, refer to the Quick Setup Guide. - If you do not specify the appropriate queue name, the printer will not print correctly.
 Maker sure that the queue name input here matches with the printer's service name. - 7 Click OK.